raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     [false, true, true, false]
 ```

 A decorator for functions takes a function as an argument and returns returns a new function with some relationship to the original function's semantics.
-A decorator for finite-state recognizers takes the description of a finite-state recognzier and returns as its argument a new finite-state recognizer with some relationship to the original finite-state recognizer's semantics.
+A decorator for finite-state recognizers takes the description of a finite-state recognizer and returns as its argument a new finite-state recognizer with some relationship to the original finite-state recognizer's semantics.

 There is such a thing as the negation of a finite-state recognizer, it is normally called `complementation`, but it is a bit of a handful, so let's look at an easier example to begin with: